Small Business Failure Statistics to Know in 2023 - A Realistic Picture

 The road ahead is long and fraught, but we believe you can succeed.
 Let’s get started.

 New beginnings can be tough, especially for entrepreneurs.
-For 21.5% of small businesses, the journey ends before the first year is over.
+For about 20.9% of newly opened small businesses in 2021, the journey ended before the first year was over.
 Only about half of businesses manage to reach their fifth fiscal year.
-And there aren’t many businesses that manage to stay open for a decade.
+And there aren’t many that manage to stay open for a decade.

 Research shows that, on average, only one-third of all entrepreneurships get to celebrate their 10th birthday.